StewFidgeon/CEH/Documents/BookReviews/Blackhat Python Review.md

 Chapter 11 is about automating offensive forensics.

 ## What was good about the book?
-The code samples explain in sufficient depth what is happening with data at each stage such that reproducing similar tools in another language is easier because the understanding of wat is happening with packets etc remains the same.
+The code samples explain in sufficient depth what is happening with data at each stage such that reproducing similar tools in another language is easier because the understanding of what is happening with packets etc remains the same.

 ## What could be improved, clarified, or covered in more depth?
 The code samples provided in my version of the book are all in Python 2 which is EOL, and converting them to Python 3 has been challenging due to my lack of Python experience.
 It's a minor niggle with the book as I'm sure someone who does a lot of work with Python would be able to manage the conversion quickly and easily, and there are other peoples conversions available for reference in github.